 Retail Sales YoY in Taiwan averaged 2.46 percent from 2000 until 2021, reaching an all time high of 21.94 percent in January of 2011 and a record low of -13.30 percent in June of 2021.
 This page provides the latest reported value for - Taiwan Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Taiwan Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Retail Sales YoY in Taiwan is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Taiwan to stand at 4.80 in 12 months time.
-In the long-term, the Taiwan Retail Sales YoY is projected to trend around 4.90 percent in 2020, according to our econometric models.
+Retail Sales YoY in Taiwan is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Taiwan Retail Sales YoY is projected to trend around 2.00 percent in 2022, according to our econometric models.